AustralianAntarcticDivision/rema.proc/README.md

 The following steps are carried out.

+-   process 1km file, filled with geoid and 200m, with a single-pixel margin extra
 -   process 200m and 100m to tiles matching 8m, with a single-pixel
     margin extra
 -   calculate rock coverage from the ADD classification at 8m, 100m,